82-47/82-47/README.md

 #### About me
 Hi!
-I'm Adrienne, a student based in Singapore, and I'm learning how to code.
+I'm Adrienne, a university student based in Singapore, and I make things as I learn how to code.

 #### Contact me
 - email: adriennechansl@gmail.com

+#### Active(ish) projects
+- lucian - an experimental discord.py bot to play with the API (and slash commands), and further hone my Python skill

-#### Active projects
+#### Upcoming projects
-- None, for now at least
+- a Telegram bot for bulk food orders

 #### Completed projects
 - botpointpigeon - a bot for [@gradepointpigeon](https://www.instagram.com/gradepointpigeon/)'s [Discord server](https://discord.gg/mcsD7kS)